 History

-The Philharmonic Society of Arlington: Now In Our Eighth Decade
+The Philharmonic Society of Arlington: Now In Our Nineth Decade

 The organization began as a community symphony orchestra in the fall of 1933 and presented its first concert, conducted by Leonard Wood, in January 1934.
 In its early years the Orchestra combined forces with the community chorus, high school chorus, and Friends of the Drama to present two annual concerts.
 The group adopted its current name, the Philharmonic Society of Arlington in April 1940.
 Leo Litwin was the conductor who followed Leonard Wood.
 By 1957 Paul Bauguss conducted both the Orchestra and Chorus in four concerts each year, including Messiah and a Pops concert.